ardatan/graphql-tools/website/docs/stitch-type-merging.md

 ## Computed fields

 APIs may leverage the gateway layer to transport field dependencies from one subservice to another while resolving data.
-The gateway can also be used in some situations to specify which service should be used to gather the field dependencies.
+This is useful when a field in one subschema requires one or more fields from other subschemas to be resolved, as described in the [federation spec](https://www.apollographql.com/docs/apollo-server/federation/federation-spec/#requires).
 For example:

 ```js
 const productsSchema = makeExecutableSchema({